 While this is the sauce delicious for topping chicken enchiladas, there are many other uses.
 Try tomatillo salsa verde with:

-- Grilled or baked white fish like cod or halibut, salmon or shrimp
+- With grilled or baked fish like cod or halibut, and salmon

 - Make this easy Salsa Verde Chicken with boneless, skinless breasts

 - Use it straight as a dip for raw veggies

 - For a creamier dip (if you do dairy), try mixing it with sour cream